hmrc/pillar2-submission-api/resources/public/api/conf/common/overview.md

  - retrieve the details of a submitted ORN

 The [Pillar 2 Service Guide](https://developer.service.hmrc.gov.uk/guides/pillar2-service-guide) contains further information on integrating with the API, including a glossary of terms and acronyms relating to the Pillar 2 API.
+The [Pillar 2 Roadmap](https://developer.service.hmrc.gov.uk/roadmaps/pillar2-roadmap/) contains information on the Pillar 2 API release schedule.